 After the war, Munk returned to the dissertation he had set aside.
 He received a PhD in oceanography from the University of California Los Angeles, with which Scripps was affiliated at the time, in 1947.

 In the 1950s, Munk explored topics such as the wobble of Earth and wind-driven ocean gyres as oceanography transitioned from a wartime emphasis on defense to a focus on basic science questions supported by entities such as the National Science Foundation.
 He took part in iconic seagoing expeditions including the Capricorn Expedition in 1952 and 1953.
 For this expedition, Munk, Revelle and dozens of other scientists were dispatched to the Marshall Islands in the Pacific Ocean in the prelude to the testing of a nuclear bomb at Bikini Atoll.
-Munk’s concern for the potential that the detonation would trigger a tsunami led to his development of early warning methods incorporated into modern warning networks.
+Munk’s concern for the potential that the detonation would trigger a tsunami led to his development of early warning methods incorporated into modern alert networks.
 During Capricorn, Munk was also among scientists who participated in a first: using scuba diving equipment to conduct underwater research.

 Munk watched with some dismay as space science eclipsed ocean and earth science in the popular imagination and in research funding during the decade.
 His desire to create an equally exciting rival project was the genesis of Project MOHOLE, a quest to drill to the earth’s mantle.
 The project would eventually be scuttled, but an initial test run of a drilling vessel in 1961 did yield the important finding that acoustic signals from the seafloor could be used to guide dynamic positioning of platforms floating at the surface.
 That could enable them to remain at a fixed point in the ocean without drifting away from their drilling target.
 The failed MOHOLE project succeeded in creating a permanent international collaboration to drill for ocean sediments at locations around the world.
 The International Ocean Discovery Program continues to this day as a legacy of MOHOLE.